 Please note that we precisely match the film's colour.
 If you wish colour grading rather than colour correction, we can do that as well, obviously at additional cost.
 Please let us know at the time we quote your job and we will be happy to assist.

-This is the ultimate in DVD.
-We create a Hollywood Style DVD production using your old cinefilm.
+This is the ultimate in Film to DVD.
+We create a Hollywood Style Film to DVD production from your old cinefilm.
 The package includes interactive animated menus and scene selection (just like the ones in your local video shop), chapter markers for each reel, themed backgrounds and even a personalised DVD and cover (using your photo and choice of title).
 For silent movies we can even add fully synchronised background music.
 We can also master directly to miniDV or DVCam if desired (in either PAL or NTSC).
-We can even transfer your silent film so that there is one frame of film for each frame of video giving greater flexibility for editing.
+We can even transfer your silent home movies so that there is one frame of film for each frame of video giving greater flexibility for editing.

 Our unique cinefilm DVD packages also include: